Skip to main content

 The Stakes

-In 2022, there were 932 vehicle safety recalls affecting more than 30.8 million vehicles in the United States.
+In 2023, there were 1,000 recalls for vehicles, car seats, tires, RVs and other equipment.
+More than 34 million vehicles were recalled in the United States.
 Yet, millions of vehicle recalls go unrepaired or unaddressed every year.

 Vehicle Safety Recalls Week coincides with the week leading up to daylight saving time.
 Traditionally, this day has been a cue to check smoke detector batteries as you change your clocks.
 You should also make it a habit to check for vehicle safety recalls when daylight saving time begins and ends.